 Talia Shire – Transformation; spiritual transformation, and the extraordinary capacity for the human being to have a transformation.
 The transformation is very interesting to me, and that’s what actors look for.
 Also, it is about loss, the loss of a child.
 The takeaway was profound for me.

 My oldest brother, August Coppola, who has passed away, was the dean of creative arts at San Francisco State.
-His big thing was education: we need education and we need to prepare people for this moment in time; it’s a moment of transformation.
+His big thing was education: we need education, and we need to prepare people for this moment in time; it’s a moment of transformation.
 I hate to speak this way, but we are all quarantined, so we’re looking at these things, right?

 Cryptic Rock – Yes, that is why the film release is very poignant.
 No one planned it this way, but it hits home even more because of what we are all presently going through.

 Talia Shire – Yes, we are all going through it.
 I know people don’t realize this, but Hollywood, that great, stable place, was also a factory town.
 People woke up, they were musicians, actors, set designers, costume designers, and they went to work in this factory.
 Well, that has closed down.
 We need a place to work, we need a product.
-It is a moment in time and I think all of us in this quarantine are introspective and asking questions – What is our product?
+It is a moment in time, and I think all of us in this quarantine are introspective and asking questions – What is our product?
 What is the meaning of our life?

 Talia Shire – Wonderful!
-I love low budget movies; I come from that Roger Corman tradition and I value that.
+I love low-budget movies; I come from that Roger Corman tradition, and I value that.
 I think Peter and Billy felt that way, as well, and they work all the time.
 I just love actors: I love the crazy things we do.
 We made this oddball piece of fiction together; I felt we were all really collaborators in this project.
-Robert Jury was wonderful, he let us have great permission and freedom.
-We were also low budget and I love that the most.
+Robert Jury was wonderful; he let us have great permission and freedom.
+We were also low budget, and I love that the most.
 (Laughs)

 Cryptic Rock – It sounds like it was a great experience.
 You briefly mentioned your role as Adrian in the Rocky series.
 An intricate piece to the story, what was it like being a part of that for five of the films?

 Talia Shire – I loved having a chance to work with Sylvester as we were evolving.
 These are all wonderful men.
 I loved the Rocky movies; it was extraordinary, it was a wonderful experience.
-Also, I loved to see how my fellow actors – Burt Young, Carl Weather – evolved as people and how we all brought that into our roles.
+Also, I loved to see how my fellow actors – Burt Young, Carl Weathers – evolved as people and how we all brought that into our roles.

 Talia Shire – Yes, I love my sons’ – Jason Schwartzman and Robert Schwartzman – music.
 People should check out Jason’s Phantom Planet, as well as his current project Coconut Records, and Robert’s band Rooney.
 They really are great!